n7wilson/galaxy-tooldev-docs/docs/00_QuickStart.md

 ${image?fileName=Galaxy_DPC_input.png}
     3. Click the Execute button at the bottom of the form
     4. The output data files should appear in the data history panel on the right hand side of the screen
+    _Note: The DPC tool takes a fairly long time to run.
+As long as the tool has not thrown an error than it should be working properly._

 ${image?fileName=Galaxy_DPC_Results.png}